 Bernardo Hernandez is considered the most successful Spanish manager in the digital age, making him a benchmark and one of the most outstanding personalities in innovation and new technologies worldwide.

-Bernardo Hernandez joined Google in 2005, where he held various positions in the marketing and product organizations.
-While at Google, he led the acquisition of Zagat acquisition and ran the Zagat team until departing Google in May 2013.
-Bernardo Hernandez was also the head of Flickr at Yahoo! until May 2015.
+Hernandez joined Google in 2005, where he held various positions in the marketing and product organizations.
+While at Google, he led the acquisition and later ran the Zagat team until departing Google in May 2013.
+Hernandez was also the head of Flickr at Yahoo until May 2015.

 His entrepreneurial skills, conceptualizing and launching new projects, make him an ideal speaker for companies seeking a strategic advisor to achieve new horizons of innovation.